Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 While age is a significant risk factor, dementia is not an inevitable part of ageing.

-Knowing prevention strategies such as maintaining a healthy lifestyle with regular exercise, proper nutrition, social engagement, and intellectual stimulation can help reduce your risk of developing dementia or slow down its progression if you’ve already been diagnosed with the condition.
+Knowing prevention strategies such as maintaining a healthy lifestyle with regular exercise, proper , social engagement, and intellectual stimulation can help reduce your risk of developing dementia or slow down its progression if you’ve already been diagnosed with the condition.

 It’s also important to remember that dementia does not solely affect older adults; early-onset forms can develop in younger individuals too.